CMU-Graphics/Scotty3D/assignments/A3/T4-path-tracing.md

 ## Step 3: `Pathtracer::sample_direct_lighting_task4`

 Finally, you will estimate light that hit our shading point after being emitted from a light source without any bounces in between.
 For now, you should use the same sampling procedure as `Pathtracer::sample_indirect_lighting`, except for using the _direct_ component of incoming light.
 Note that since we are only interested in light emitted from the first intersection, we can trace a ray with `depth = 0`.

+Once you have finished making modifications to these three steps, you'll need to change the `RENDER_NORMAL` global variable to be false in order to test your changes.

 Note: separately sampling direct lighting might seem silly, as we could have just gotten both direct and indirect lighting from tracing a single BSDF sample.
 However, separating the components will allow us to improve our direct light sampling algorithm in task 6.